marianski-lab/marianski-lab.github.io/people.md

 ### Genrietta Yagdayeva

-#### Research Interest: Binding between Synthetic Carbohydrate Receptors and O-glycans investigated by molecular dynamics.
+**Research Interest:** Gretta looks at binding between synthetic carbohydrate receptors and a class of O-glycans, common modification of proteins, using methods of molecular dynamics simulations.

 ### Shonel Rahim

-#### Research Interest: Computational analysis of vibrational signatures of carbohydrates in a gas phase.
+**Research Interest:** Shonel works at python implementation of a package for numeric analysis of IR-vibrational spectral sigunatures of small molecules derived from quantum calculations.

 ### Ryan Kwok

-#### Research Interest: How modification of the electronic properties of participating groups affect the stereoselectivity of the glycosyl donor.
+**Research Interest:** Ryans uses methods of density-functional theory to investigate how modification of the electronic properties of participating groups of glycosyl donor affect the stereochemical output of the glycosylation reaction.

 # Past group memebrs: